alex-jbs/cf-deploy-ecs/README.md

 ### Deployment Flow
-- get ECS service by specified aws region, ecs cluster and service names
+1. Get the ECS service by specified `aws-region`, `ecs-cluster`, and `service-names`.
-- create new revision from current task definition of the service.
-If --image-name and --image-tag are provided, replace the tag of the image
+2. Create a new revision from the current task definition of the service.
+If `--image-name` and `--image-tag` are provided, replace the image tag.
-- launch update-service with new task definition revision
+3. Run the `update-service` command with the new task definition revision.
-- wait for deployment to complete (by default, if running withou --no-wait)
+4. Wait for the deployment to complete.
+   By default, service deployment is no run with the `--no-wait` command.
-    * deployment is considered as completed successfully if runningCount == desiredCount for PRIMARY deployment - see `aws ecs describe-service`
+    * Deployment is successfully completed if runningCount == desiredCount for PRIMARY deployment - see `aws ecs describe-service`
-    * cfecs-update exits with timeout if after --timeout (default = 900s) runningCount != desiredCount script exits with timeout
+    * The `cfecs-update` command exits with a timeout error if --timeout (default = 900s) runningCount != desiredCount script exits with timeout
-    * cfecs-update exits with error if --max-failed (default = 2) or more ecs tasks were stopped with error for the task definition being deployed.
+    * The `cfecs-update` exits with an error if --max-failed (default = 2) or more ECS tasks were stopped with error for the task definition that you are deploying.
-      ECS retries failed tasks continuously
+      ECS continuously retries failed tasks.

-### Usage with docker
+### Usage with Docker

 ```bash
 docker run --rm -it -e AWS_ACCESS_KEY_ID=**** -e AWS_SECRET_ACCESS_KEY=**** codefresh/cf-ecs-deploy cfecs-update [options] <aws-region> <ecs-cluster-name> <ecs-service-name>